 The lecture series first began in 1949 before officially being established and branded as the Assembly Series in 1953 and continues today.
 Speakers include leaders and visionaries, pioneering scientists and public intellectuals, genre-breaking artists and performers, Nobel Laureates and Pulitzer Prize winners, Supreme Court justices, and entrepreneurs.

-More information will be available in Fall 2022 with an online exhibition that will highlight some of the lectures digitized as part of a preservation grant courtesy of the Council on Library and Information Resources (CLIR).
+See the Echoes of Voices Past online exhibition that highlights some of the lectures digitized as part of a preservation grant courtesy of the Council on Library and Information Resources (CLIR).